 6- Automate alerts.
 There tool that will update your model repository as the IT and security communities learn about new threats.
 In addition, AI can be used to identify any abnormalities and automatically trigger alerts.
 These are important tools that incorporate security into the everyday flow of CI/CD.

 7- Staging environments.
 It is highly recommended to have separate environments for development, QA and Production.
-Keep in mind, IaC always starts from the development environment and then goes to QA and production.
+Keep in mind, IaC or infrastructure as code security always starts from the development environment and then goes to QA and production.
 Never deploy something to higher environments while you were not testing that in lower environments.

 8- Remove the manual access to the cloud portal.
 In higher environments (QA, Prod) if developers and DevOps engineers have access to manually change the configurations, you could see configuration drifts from the IaC templates down the line.
 Always remove individual contributor access to higher environments and just give your developers the Read permission to validate resources manually.
 If they need to change something, it should go through the IaC process.